mksaraf/kubernetes-lab-tutorial/content/patterns.md

 * [Life Cycle Conformance](#life-cycle-conformance)

 ### Distributed Primitives
-Kubernetes adds a new mindset to the software application design by offering a new set of distributed primitives and runtime for creating distributed systems spreading across multiple nodes of a cluster.
-Having these new primitives, we have an additional set of tools to implements software applications, in addition to the already well known primitives offered by programming languages and runtimes.
+Kubernetes adds a new mindset to the software application design by offering a new set of primitives for creating distributed systems spreading across multiple nodes.
+Having these new primitives, we add a new set of tools to implements software applications, in addition to the already well known tools offered by programming languages and runtimes.

 #### Containers
 Containers are building blocks for applications running in Kubernetes.
 From the technical point of view, a container provides